 But, as with all IRS documents, I kept reading Publication 3079 and found this:

-So, if a co-op gives an insignificant monetary benefit to its volunteers, it is not taxable income.
-The IRS does not define insignificant, but here ares two examples that might help:
+So, if a homeschool group gives an insignificant monetary benefit to its volunteers, it is not taxable income.
+The IRS does not define insignificant, but here are two examples that might help:

 Insignificant benefits to a volunteer